omar0141/om_console/README.md

 ## Configuration

-The `Console.wrap` method supports the following properties:
+The `ConsoleWrapper` method supports the following properties:

 - `showConsole`: Boolean to toggle console visibility.
 - `maxLines`: Integer to set the maximum number of rendered console lines, optimizing performance for large logs.